Newell Orton: Second World War

 On 24 August 1939, as tensions escalated between Britain and Germany, No. 73 Squadron was mobilised for war.
 It was intended to send the squadron to France as the Air Component of the British Expeditionary Force (BEF), designated as part of No. 60 Mobile Wing along with No. 1 Squadron.
 On 8 September 1939, the Second World War now underway, it deployed to France.
 Operating from Rouvres, not far from the border with Germany, the squadron flew regular standing patrols and were involved in infrequent engagements with the Luftwaffe during the Phoney War.
 On 23 November, Orton helped in the shooting down of a Heinkel He 111 medium bomber and claimed another as destroyed.
 Towards the end of the year and into the early part of 1940, weather often affected flight operations and little action was seen.

 Conditions began to improve into February and operations were more frequent the following month.
 On 26 March Orton shot down two Messerschmitt Bf 109 fighters near Trier.
 His own aircraft was damaged, reportedly by the German flying ace Werner Mölders.
 On 21 April he destroyed a Bf 109 that attacked his flight while it was pursuing two other enemy fighters.
-Later, in the same patrol, he shot down a Messerschmitt Bf 110, one of a group that intercepted his flight, and damaged another.
+Later, in the same patrol, he shot down a Messerschmitt Bf 110 heavy fighter, one of a group that intercepted his flight, and damaged another.
 It was a successful day for the squadron, with several enemy aircraft shot down.
 Orton also became a flying ace, credited with five German aircraft destroyed.
 He was the squadron's second ace of the war, his fellow pilot Edgar Kain being the first.